Allergies & Intolerances to Eggs

 Testing for an egg allergy

 An allergy test can be conducted using a blood sample by testing for a type of immunoglobulin – IgE.
 This sample, taken at home and sent to a lab for testing, will highlight any potential allergies.

 Helping you to help yourself, at Test Your Intolerance, we have created a food allergy & intolerance testing kit, highlighting which foods your body may be allergic or intolerant to, and what grains of wheat and gluten.
 In total, the tests can look at reactions in your blood against hundreds of food and non-food items and ingredients.
 This can be completed easily by sending us a sample of your blood for our scientists to analyse.

-Egg intolerance is where the body struggles to properly digest eggs or a food containing eggs.
-This often results in digestive symptoms like bloating or diarrhea.
+Egg intolerance is where the body struggles to properly digest eggs or food containing eggs.
+This often results in digestive symptoms like bloating or diarrhoea.
 Studies indicate that following an elimination diet based on food intolerance testing can help alleviate these symptoms.